Find Grad Schools

 Doctor’s Degrees in Business/Managerial Economics

 There are 15 colleges and univerities across the nation that offer a doctor's degree in managerial economics.
-This degree is more popular with male students, and about 8% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 68.4% of managerial economics graduates were international students.
+Approximately 29% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 85.7% of managerial economics graduates were international students.

 Education Levels of Managerial Economics Majors

-In 2020-2021, 38 doctor's degrees were awarded to managerial economics majors.
+During the most recent year for which data is available, 21 people earned their doctor's degree in managerial economics.
 This makes it the 155th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in managerial economics at each degree level.